|Hào and Mức introduce their potting soil product during a competition for students. — Photo tuoitre.vn

 At present, the centre’s rooftop is converted into a garden, using potting soil compounded by Mức and Hào.
 Vegetables develop well without any fertiliser or supplement.

 In 2017, the two students established INOS Nguyễn Phan Company producing the product of potting soil named Taho.
-They received support from biology experts, Cần Thơ City College of Technological Economics, University of Technology and Youth Employment Centre in developing their product and marketing.
+They received support from biology experts, Cần Thơ City College of Technological Economics,

 “Our company aims to create the ‘duo-profit’ for us and for seafood processing facilities who supply waste mud, helping them to reinvest into manufacturing operations,” said Hào.